-A total load of 2500 pounds should be supplied in uniform pieces of size and weight that can be handled safely.
+A total load of 2500 pounds should be supplied in pieces of uniform size and weight that can be handled safely.
 When in place, the load should not provide significant stiffness in the longitudinal direction of the bridge.
-The recommended load consists of 25-pound lengths of 5" x 5" x $^5I{16}$ " steel angle placed perpendicular to the length of the bridge.
+The recommended load consists of 25-pound lengths of 5" x 5" x $^{5}I{16}$ " steel angle placed perpendicular to the length of the bridge.
 Sacks of material, containers of liquid, concrete blocks, or jacking systems could be used.
 Decking is not included as part of the 2500 pound load.